 - Letter of Interest

-Initial application period shall be October 28, 2021 through December 10, 2021; all applicants must apply within this period.
-This position is open until filled; however, applications received after initial screening has begun will be considered at the discretion of the university.
+All applicants must apply within the specified application period: March 3, 2023 through April 2, 2023.
+This position is open until filled; however, applications received after screening has begun will be considered at the discretion of the university.

 CSU Vaccination Policy